 With three points, everything becomes even easier:

 3 – excellent

 It is easier for respondents to answer, of course, using a three-point system.
 Therefore, the choice between three- and five-point systems is usually made by the researcher himself, based on how he is going to analyze the results.
 For example, if you need to display the average index and track its changes, then a three-point assessment is enough.
 If you need to understand the client’s attitude more clearly and in detail, then you need to take a more detailed rating scale.

 I recommend to all my clients to give up such a familiar and convenient “middle”.
 In our culture, it is unacceptable to complain, so the respondent can simply put a three and say “okay”.
 But this is not enough for those who need a real result and work with an index, and not just an average index.
 Then it is better to remove the three and use the 4-point system.
 An even number (you can use a 6-point one) will more accurately and clearly show the results.
 This is how you can induce customers to choose, based on the logic that they are more likely satisfied or rather dissatisfied, without a convenient “C”.

 Where and how to use CSI

 The biggest advantage of CSI surveys is their simplicity.
 With their help, you can appreciate any stage of interaction with the client.
-This allows you to quickly find weaknesses and quickly work them out.
+This allows you to quickly find weaknesses and also quickly work them out.

 If the survey gives the same scores over a period of time, you can end it.
 This suggests that the criterion under study is debugged and working well, then another aspect can be assessed.